 Another 159 words(11 lines of text) are included under the topic Early Rouse Notables in all our PDF Extended History products.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Rouse or a variant listed above:

-Rouse Settlers in the United States in the 17th Century
+Rouse Settlers in United States in the 17th Century

-Rouse Settlers in the United States in the 18th Century
+Rouse Settlers in United States in the 18th Century

-Rouse Settlers in the United States in the 19th Century
+Rouse Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 The Rouse Family Crest was acquired from the Houseofnames.com archives.
 The Rouse Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 6 December 2014 at 22:11.